Constipation: Prevention, Causes, and Treatment

-Gastrointestinal or digestive conditions, such as irritable bowel syndrome, colon cancer, anal fistula, and ileus (bowel paralysis) or obstruction can cause constipation.
-Constipation often results from consumption of a low-calorie or low-fiber diet.
+Gastrointestinal or digestive conditions — such as irritable bowel syndrome, colon cancer, anal fistula, and ileus (bowel paralysis), or obstruction — can cause constipation.
+Constipation often results from consumption of a low-calorie or low fiber diet.
 Chronic laxative use can cause the bowel to become dependent on laxatives in order to pass stool and lead to constipation when laxatives are stopped.
-Constipation with no known cause is called idiopathic constipation.

 Constipation can also result from conditions that occur in other body systems, such as pregnancy and certain types of spinal cord injury.
 In some cases, an underlying condition, such as bowel obstruction, is life threatening.

 Lifestyle and dietary causes of constipation

 Constipation can be caused by lifestyle, diet, or other conditions, including: